xlladdins/xll/docs/Excel4MacrosA-D.md

 | TRUE             | "R"         | First column of the input range.                  |
 | FALSE or omitted | (ignored)   | No labels.
 All cells in the input range are data. |

-Alpha    is the significance level at which to evaluate critical values for the F statistic.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the significance level at which to evaluate critical values for the F statistic.
 If omitted, alpha is 0.05.

 **Related Functions**

-ANOVA2   Performs two-factor analysis of variance with replication
+ANOVA2&nbsp;&nbsp;&nbsp;Performs two-factor analysis of variance with replication

-ANOVA3   Performs two-factor analysis of variance without replication
+ANOVA3&nbsp;&nbsp;&nbsp;Performs two-factor analysis of variance without replication

 Return to [top](#A)